Week 10 college football odds, lines, picks, predictions, best bets from proven model

 New users can also target the latest Underdog promo code, good for $100 in site credits when you play $5 with the promo code CBSSPORTS2 in select states.

 The model simulates every FBS game 10,000 times.
-Since its inception, it has generated a betting profit of over $2,000 for $100 players on its top-rated college spread football picks, and is a profitable 42-30 combined on money-line and over/under college football picks since the beginning of 2024.
+Since its inception, it has generated a betting profit of over $2,000 for $100 players on its top-rated college spread football picks, and it enters Week 10 on a profitable 47-33 combined run on money-line and over/under college football picks since the beginning of 2024.
 Anybody following its college football betting picks at sportsbooks and on betting sites could have seen strong returns.

 Now, it has turned its attention to the latest college football odds and Week 10 college football betting lines on the spread, money line, and over/under.
 Head here to see every pick.